Wealize/fabric-node-proxy/README.md

 ## IBM Blockchain

 IBM Blockchain is our `server`, it deploys easily a Hyperledger Fabric server we can use to deploy our smart contracts.
+You can see how to configure IBM Blockchain on their excellent [video tutorials](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/).

-We use Go as the language for the smart contracts because the mocks for the unit and integration tests are mature, and testing manually smart contracts is slow and tedious.
+We use Typescript as the language for the smart contracts and the proxy.

 ## Proxy

 Fabric client SDKs are under heavy development and currently the Node SDK is the most mature.
 We might use the Python SDK in the future but It doesn't work well right now.

-Since we have many backend code written in Python and we need to connect and execute smart contract functions from there, we decided to create a proxy in Node for Fabric so we have a Rest API to access from any other backend, so we don't need to take into account in which language we write our backend, but just create an API HTTP client to execute functions on an specific smart contract.
+Since we have many backend code written in Python and we need to connect and execute smart contract functions from there, we decided to create a proxy in Node with Typescript for Fabric so we have a Rest API to access from any other backend, so we don't need to take into account in which language we write our backend, but just create an API HTTP client to execute functions on an specific smart contract.

 ## Project implementation